All Products

 Method 1: Generate URLs in the console

-After you enable Real-Time Streaming (RTS), navigate to the stream ingest and playback experience tool and click Generate URLs.
-Then, enter an AppName and a StreamName to generate ARTC protocol RTS ingest and streaming URLs.
+After enabling RTS, click Generate URLs.
+Enter an AppName and a StreamName to generate ARTC protocol ingest and streaming URLs.

 Method 2: Manually construct URLs